-Construction of the E1 Build Alternative would have two adverse socioeconomic effects: permanent displacement of businesses and permanent division of existing communities.
+Construction of the E1 Build Alternative would have one adverse socioeconomic effect: permanent displacement of businesses.

 The E1 Build Alternative would displace residences and commercial and industrial businesses.
 Such displacements would occur along the alignment within the Acton area, San Fernando Valley area, and Burbank Subsection.
 As shown in Table 5-14, most residential displacements (83 - 86 percent, depending on the adit options selected) would occur in non-EJ communities.
-Most business displacements (79 - 81 percent depending on the window options selected) would take place in EJ communities.
+Most business displacements (59 - 62 percent depending on the window options selected) would take place in EJ communities.
 For the E1 Build Alternative, all of the low-income displacements would occur in census block groups that are EJ for both low-income and minority.
 There would also be 5 residential displacements and 41 business displacements in census block group 60371222002.